Energy-Review.co.uk

 Is Octopus Energy better than E.ON Next?

-This head-to-head comparison was close, but Octopus won the battle coming out in front in five categories with E.ON Next only winning one.
+This head-to-head comparison was close, but Octopus Energy won the battle, coming out in front in 7 out of 11 categories.

 Leave a reply